Are you our new part-time Creative Producer?

-- We have recently been awarded £155,850 over two years by the National Lottery Community Fund to:
+We have been awarded £155,850 over two years by the National Lottery Community Fund to:

-Contract Term: Permanent, subject to funding – initially for two years.
+- Contract Term: Permanent, subject to funding – initially for until September 2024.
 Probationary period of 6 months.

-- Location: Positive Carrickfergus Talking Shop with some home working possible
+- Location: Positive Carrickfergus Talking Shop with some home working

 Other people’s work that inspires and informs us